Feedback

 Your UPP pension is determined by a formula that is based on your pensionable earnings and service.
 The longer you work and contribute to UPP, the more pensionable service you will have and the bigger your pension will be.

-You can retire with no reduction to your pension at any time after reaching the normal retirement date, or your early unreduced retirement date, whichever is earlier.
+You can retire with no reduction to your pension at any time after reaching:

-You can retire as early as age 55, but if you have not yet reached your Early Unreduced Retirement or Normal Retirement Dates, your pension will be reduced by 5% for each year you are under age 65.
+You can retire as early as age 55, but if you have not yet reached your early unreduced retirement or normal retirement date, your pension will be reduced by 5% for each year you are under age 65 to reflect the fact that you will receive it over a longer period of time.
+If you are a deferred member, your early retirement reduction is calculated differently.
+Learn more about when you can retire here.

-There may be impacts on your pension if you return to work for a participating UPP employer after you start collecting a pension.
+Yes, but there may be impacts on your pension if you return to work for a participating UPP employer.

-If you return to work for a participating UPP employer (in an eligible employment class) on a continuous full-time basis, your pension payments will stop and you will become a contributing member of UPP.
-You’ll build additional benefits and your pension will be recalculated when you retire again.
+If you return to work a continuous full-time basis (in an eligible employment class), your pension payments will stop and you will resume contributions to UPP.
+You’ll earn additional pension benefits through your new period of employment.

 If you return to work for a non-UPP employer, there is no impact to your pension.